Microfinance for Women

 - Role Models: Women become role models by sharing their knowledge with others in the community.
-In addition, several men play supporting roles by assisting their wives in running the business.
+In addition, several men come forward to help run the business or take care of children.

 - Prevention of HIV: As a result of discussions during weekly meetings, women have increased knowledge about HIV prevention and care.
 After a few months many women come forward for testing for HIV which is the first step toward HIV prevention and spread.

 Overall, loan recipients are happier and look forward to a bright future due to improved health of their families, children attending school, and economic and social empowerment.
-Unlike a commercial loan program, the success of this program is not based on repayments, but on concrete proof that the recipients’ lives are being improved.
+Unlike a commercial loan program, we measure success in terms of family sustainability and not program sustainability.
 For stories of a few first time entreprenures click here.

-To learn more about the impact of our loans program over the last six years see below:
+To learn more about the impact over the last six years see below: